GTPB/IO17/index.md

 ---

-The source for this course webpage is [on github](https://github.com/GTPB/IO17).
+The source for this course webpage is [in github](https://github.com/GTPB/IO17).

 <br/>